Starting Your Business

 - City of Champaign Township 0.0435%

 Property Tax varies by location.
-Consult with Champaign County Assessors Office for precise listing of applicable tax districts for your location.
+Please consult with the Champaign County Assessors Office for precise listing of applicable tax districts for your location.

 The City offers a number of incentives targeted at both building renovations and infill of vacant sites.
 We also offer incentives to aid small businesses in starting off on the right foot.
 Visit our “Incentives Page” to learn all about the City of Champaign’s programs.